-• Ha te-related risks and opportunities related issues from Committee Chairs and l via CEO report ESG Committee Met six times in 2023 ^(A) ion Committee mes in 2023 Remuneration Committee Met five times in 2023 Audit Com Met eight t mittee imes in 2023 ^(A) Reviews environmental and social-relat and opportunities, including climate-re gainst This is Forward strategy and goalsand skills of the Boardleviews environmental and social-related riskseffectivend opportunities, including climate-related• Ensures there is sufficisks and GHG emissions reduction targetsBoard in areas such asoversees ESG reporting, disclosure• o ensure it remainsreinforce the achievement of sustainability a• Oversees performance outcomes from the LTIP, which has a 15% performance at climate-related risks and ties are managed across the Group isk management process, including enterprise risk assessment to incipal risks including climate risk the Group's financial and reporting s, including ESG reporting ght over sustainability metrics expenditure proposals \wedge \wedge \wedge \wedge Chief Financial Officer General Counsel and Company Secretary Provides opportunity to review: This is Forward targets and our against these Climate-related risks and scena including TCFD Outputs raised as required to the Committee (including on climatic) use efficiency target and prep rio analysis, regulation and reporting requ ne ESG approving our new water baring for upcoming Compliance and Risk Committee (CRC) Meets every quarter • Management committee chaired by the Chief Compliance Officer • Reviews risk developmen including climate change risks and opportunities Sustainable Packaging Office (SF °O) TCF D and ESG Disclosure group Other working groups (developed as required) Overseen by Chief Public Affairs, Comm Sustainability Officer and VP Sustainability Responsible for ensuring a sustainable p can be implemented across our business recycled content and improving packag y VF ackaging strategy OV , including pack mix, we erseen by General Counsel and Company S Sustainability ersight of our work on TCFD and climate-re II as our broader ESG reporting and disclosu Sustainability Officer and VP Sustainability officer and VP Sustainability of the sustai ainability.
-Recent focuses: oon pricing strategy e Science Based Targets

-Governance and Directors' Report Financial Statements Further Sustainability Information

-Coca-Cola Europacific Partners plc 2023 Integrated Report and Form 20-F
+The Board

+- Sets the sustainability strategy - · Has primary oversight of climate-related risks and opportunities - Receives feedback on climate-related issues from Committee Chairs and via CEO report.

+ESG Committee

+Met six times in 2023(A)

+Met seven times in 2023

+- Responsible for overseeing performance against This is Forward strategy and goals - Reviews environmental and social-related risks and opportunities, including climate-related risks and GHG emissions reduction targets - · Oversees ESG reporting, disclosure and assurance

+Nomination Committee

+Met six times in 2023

+- Reviews the size, structure, composition and skills of the Board to ensure it remains effective - Ensures there is sufficient expertise on the Board in areas such as risk and climate

+Remuneration Committee

+Met five times in 2023

+- Alians the Group's remuneration policy to reinforce the achievement of sustainability aims - Oversees performance outcomes from the LTIP, which has a 15% performance weighting allocated to the reduction of GHG emissions

+Audit Committee

+Met eight times in 2023(A)

+- Ensures that climate-related risks and opportunities are managed across the Group - Oversees risk management process, including our annual enterprise risk assessment to identify principal risks including climate risk - Oversees the Group's financial and reporting obligations, including ESG reporting - Has oversight over sustainability metrics for capital expenditure proposals

+Executive Leadership Team (ELT)

+Meets regularly throughout the year

+Climate responsibility lies with the Chief Executive Officer, Chief Customer Service and Supply Chain Officer and Chief Public Affairs, Communications and Sustainability Officer who are responsible for providing management updates on climate-related topics to the Board and its Committees

+Sustainability Steering Committee

+Meets at least quarterly.
+Includes ELT members

+- · Chief Executive Officer

+- · Chief Financial Officer

+- General Counsel and Company Secretary

+- Chief Customer Service and Supply Chain Officer

+- · Chief Commercial Officer

+- · Chief Integration Officer

+- · Chief Public Affairs.
+Communications and Sustainability Officer

+Provides opportunity to review:

+- This is Forward targets and our progress against these - Climate-related risks and scenario analysis, including TCFD - · Outputs raised as required to the ESG Committee (including on climate topics) - 2023 topics included the review of our carbon reduction roadmaps across all markets, approving our new water use efficiency target and preparing for upcoming regulation and reporting requirements

+Compliance and Risk Committee (CRC)

+Meets every quarter

+- · Management committee chaired by the Chief Compliance Officer - Reviews risk developments. including climate change risks and opportunities

+Sustainable Packaging Office (SPO)

+TCFD and ESG Disclosure group

+Other working groups

+(developed as required)

+- Overseen by Chief Public Affairs, Communications and Sustainability Officer and VP Sustainability - Responsible for ensuring a sustainable packaging strategy can be implemented across our business, including pack mix, recycled content and improving packaging collection - Overseen by General Counsel and Company Secretary and VP Sustainability - Oversight of our work on TCFD and climate-related risks, as well as our broader ESG reporting and disclosure approach

+Overseen by Chief Public Affairs, Communications and Sustainability Officer and VP Sustainability.
+Recent focuses:

+- Carbon reduction roadmaps - Assessment of our internal carbon pricing strategy - Completed steps 1 and 2 of the Science Based Targets Network (SBTN) assessment to assess our biodiversity and nature-related risks

+(A) One meeting was a joint meeting of the Audit Committee and ESG Committee held in February 2023.